sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 to the local directory.
 That directory should contain process definition (process.edn file) and templates subdirectory containing correct email templates for the email notifications defined in that process.
-We already have those since we cloned the _sharetribe-example-processes_ repository.
+We already have those since we cloned the _example-processes_ repository.

 Then we just need to define a name to that process and specify the marketplace environment, where the new process should be created.
 We'll